-As discussed in Note 1(c) to the condensed consolidated financial statements appearing elsewhere in this Quarterly report on Form 10-Q, we have incurred significant losses and negative cash flows from operations and incurred losses of \$2.5 million and \$6.2 million for the nine months ended September 30, 2024 and the year ended December 31, 2023, respectively.
-During the nine months ended September 30, 2024 and the year ended December 31, 2023, we had negative cash flows from operations of \$4.7 million and \$6.5 million, respectively.
-As of September 30, 2024, we had negative working capital and an accumulated deficit of \$42.2 million.
+As discussed in Note 1(b) to the condensed consolidated financial statements appearing elsewhere in this Quarterly report on Form 10-Q, we have incurred significant losses and negative cash flows from operations and incurred losses of approximately \$1.94 million and approximately \$3.5 million for the six months ended June 30, 2024 and 2023, respectively.
+During the six months ended June 30, 2024 and 2023, we had negative cash flows from operations of \$2.3 million and \$2.9 million, respectively.

-As of September 30, 2024, we had cash on hand (including short term deposits and restricted bank deposits) of approximately \$2.3 million and long-term deposits, restricted bank deposits and restricted cash of \$300,000.
-We monitor our cash flow projections on a current basis and take active measures to obtain the funding we require to continue our operations, as well as make adjustments to our cost structure that were done year to date.
-However, these cash flow projections are subject to various uncertainties concerning their fulfilment, such as the ability to increase revenues by attracting and expanding our customer base or reducing cost structure.
-If we are not successful in generating sufficient cash flow or completing additional financing, then we will need to execute additional cost reduction actions that have been planned.
-Our transition to profitable operations is dependent on generating a level of revenue adequate to support our cost structure.
+As of June 30, 2024, we had an accumulated deficit of \$41.75 million, cash on hand (including short term deposits and restricted cash equivalents) of \$3.1 million, and long-term restricted cash and cash equivalents and restricted bank deposits of \$0.3 million.
+We monitor our cash flow projections on a current basis and take active measures to obtain the funding we require to continue our operations.
+However, these cash flow projections are subject to various uncertainties concerning their fulfillment, such as the ability to increase revenues due to lack of customers or decrease cost structure.
+Our transition to profitable operations is dependent on generating a level of revenue adequate to support our cost structure through growth of existing and new customers.

 We expect to fund operations using cash on hand, through operational cash flows and raising additional proceeds.
 There are no assurances, however, that we will be able to generate the revenue necessary to support our cost structure or that we will be successful in obtaining the level of financing necessary for our operations.
 Management has evaluated the significance of these conditions and has determined that we do not have sufficient resources to meet our operating obligations for at least one year from the issuance date of these condensed consolidated financial statements.
 These factors raise substantial doubt about the Company's ability to continue as a going concern.
 These condensed consolidated financial statements have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business, and do not include any adjustments that might result from the outcome of this uncertainty.